milandahal213/WednesdayTest/Readme.md

      ----------   -----------     -------------------
      1.

-## 2 - Working on the same folder ( Individual Group work)
+## 2 - Working on the same folder

-Select one person from your team to create a Repository on their Github.
-In that Github Repo everyone from your team create a file partname.py where partname is the part of the dog you are responsible for.
+Now create a file partname.py where partname is the part of the dog you are responsible for.
 You can start putting your codes.
 No worries if you don't have anything.
 Just write some comments in the file.